Topological modular forms and the absence of all heterotic global anomalies: Introduction

 Anomalies can be classified into the free part and the torsion part, usually called perturbative anomalies and global anomalies in the physics literature.
 The general theory of perturbative anomalies was developed in the 1980s, and the absence of perturbative anomalies of string theory was firmly established around that time.
 (On the physics side it was done in e.g.~\cite{AlvarezGaume:1983ig,Green:1984sg,Schellekens:1986xh,Lerche:1987qk}.
 For mathematical reformulations, see e.g.~\cite{Liu:1994wh,Han:2012yt}.)
 In contrast, global anomalies of string theory were studied only in a couple of references such as \cite{Witten:1985xe,Witten:1985mj,Witten:1985bt}.
 One reason can be attributed to the absence of a general theory of global anomalies at that time.

-Thankfully, the situation changed in the last decade; developments in the study of topological phases of matter in condensed matter physics eventually led us to a general mathematical framework to study global anomalies:\footnote{ Here we make some historical remarks concerning Physics Assumption \ref{fact:anomaly}.
+Thankfully, the situation changed in the last decade; developments in the study of topological phases of matter in condensed matter physics eventually led us to a general mathematical framework to study global anomalies: \begin{physfact} The anomaly of a $d$-dimensional unitary quantum field theory defined on spacetimes with stable tangential structure $\mathcal{B}$ is characterized by a $(d+1)$-dimensional invertible quantum field theory, which is in turn classified by \end{physfact} Here $\Omega^{\mathcal{B}}$ is the bordism homology with tangential structure $\mathcal{B}$, represented by the Madsen-Tillmann spectrum $MT\mathcal{B}$, and $I_\bZ\Omega^{\mathcal{B}}$ is its Anderson dual. \footnote{ Here we make some historical remarks concerning Physics Assumption \ref{fact:anomaly}.
 That the anomaly of a $d$-dimensional quantum field theory is specified by a $(d+1)$-dimensional invertible quantum field theory is long known, usually under the name \emph{anomaly inflow}.
 This goes back implicitly to e.g.~\cite{Alvarez-Gaume:1984zst,Callan:1984sa,Faddeev:1984ung,Witten:1985xe} in the middle 1980s, but it is not clear who first formulated it clearly as a guiding principle to understand the anomaly in general.
 We note that the concept of invertible quantum field theories was explicitly introduced in the literature in \cite{Freed:2004yc}; we also note that invertible quantum field theories are often simply called as invertible phases, which we follow.